matsl/flycheck-scala-sbt/README.md

 Usage
 -----

-Flycheck-scala-sbt is (or will shortly be) available on MELPA.
-Call `flycheck-scala-sbt-init` from your `scala-mode-hook`.
+Flycheck-scala-sbt is available on MELPA.
+The easy way to set it up is to call `flycheck-scala-sbt-init` from your `scala-mode-hook`.
+This just (locally) sets `flycheck-check-syntax-automatically` to `(mode-enabled save)` and turns on flycheck-mode.